-3.1 Governance Structures supporting the Pensions Committees
+3.1 Governance Structures supporting the Pension Committees

-The following groups and individuals support the Pension[®] Committees in working with and overseeing Border to Coast:
+The following groups and individuals support the Pension Committees in working with and overseeing Border to Coast:

-• Joint Committee is constituted from the 11 Pension Fund Chairs, or other appointed Councillor, and meets quarterly now that Border to Coast is established and functioning.
+• Joint Committee is constituted from the 11 Pension Fund Chairs, or other appointed Councillor, and meets quarterly.
 It is the collaborative vehicle through which the individual Partner Funds provide collective oversight of the performance and direction of Border to Coast.
 Its remit includes oversight of progress towards the pooling of Partner Fund assets.
 Two scheme member representatives, elected by Local Pension Boards of the 11 Partner Funds, also attend as non-voting members of the Committee.

-As a Section 102 Committee1, there are agreed Terms of Reference (see Appendix I to this Charter) and as meetings are held as public meetings they are operated and reported as is required.
+As a Section 102 Committee, there are agreed Terms of Reference (see Appendix I to this Charter) and as meetings are held as public meetings they are operated and reported as is required.
 It should be noted that the Joint Committee does not have any formally delegated authority, and therefore any matters requiring decision must be considered and approved by each Pension Committee.

-The Chair and Vice Chair of the Joint Committee are elected by the members of the Joint Committee on an biennialannual basis.
+The Chair and Vice Chair of the Joint Committee are elected by the members of the Joint Committee on a biennial basis.
 Secretariat functions to support the Joint Committee are provided through South Yorkshire Pensions Authority.
 Tyne & Wear Pension Fund act as host authority for all other matters.

 - Officer Groups The Joint Committee is supported by the respective Authority s151 and Monitoring Officers and the Officer Operations Group ("OOG"), constituted from the 11 Senior Pension Fund Officers.
 These groups meet to discuss issues and give input to both Elected Members and Border to Coast as required.
 The OOG meets bi-monthly, part of the meeting being attended by Border to Coast, part in closed session.
-The Officer Operations GroupOOG works collaboratively together to ensure that due diligence over Border to Coast investment capabilities is carried out effectively on behalf of the Pension Committees. - Local Pension Boards in line with their role in other administrative and governance matters, the local pension boards provide support and challenge to the Pension Committee's decisions and decision-making process in relevant investment areas, and look to ensure appropriate governance is in place to provide effective monitoring.
+The OOG works collaboratively together to ensure that due diligence over Border to Coast investment capabilities is carried out effectively on behalf of the Pension Committees. - Local Pension Boards in line with their role in other administrative and governance matters, the local pension boards provide support and challenge to the Pension Committee's decisions and decision-making process in relevant investment areas, and look to ensure appropriate governance is in place to provide effective monitoring. - Advisors Regulations require that Pension Funds take professional advice in respect of any investment decisions, and this is generally provided through Funds appointing Independent Investment Advisors and/or Investment Consultants.
+They work with the Pension Committee and Officers to ensure that the strategic asset allocation can be effectively implemented through the use of the sub-funds available at Border to Coast.

-1 A Committee established under section 102(1) of the Local Government Act 1972 (LGA), which permits local authorities to discharge their functions through committees.
+&lt;sup>1 A Committee established under section 102(1) of the Local Government Act 1972 (LGA), which permits local authorities to discharge their functions through committees.